Despite my reference at one point that certain authors would have done well

 Many reviewers praise Dune

-but in my opinion this is one of its weaker aspects.
+but religion is actually one of Dune’s weaker aspects.

 I think Herbert himself came to see this weakness later on,